The uniform general signed rank test and its design sensitivity: Background and notation

 \subsection{Sensitivity analysis with general signed rank statistics}

-Let $(Y_{(i)})$ denote the pair differences $(Y_i)$ ordered by absolute value, so that $\abs{Y_{(1)}} \leq \abs{Y_{(2)}} \leq \dots \leq \abs{Y_{(n)}}$.
-A \emph{general signed rank statistic} has the form
+Let $(Y_{(i)})$ denote the pair differences $(Y_i)$ ordered by absolute value, so that $\abs{Y_{(1)}} \leq \dots \leq \abs{Y_{(n)}}$.
+A {general signed rank statistic} has the form

-for some \emph{score function} $\varphi: (0,1) \to [0,\infty)$ \citep{lehmann_testing_2005, rosenbaum_design_2010-1}.
-The score function allows us to place more or less weight on pairs with larger or smaller observed absolute differences.
-We will consider four score functions in this paper, all illustrated in \cref{fig:score_fns}: \begin{itemize} \item The \textbf{sign test} uses $\varphi(q) \equiv 1$, so that all pairs contribute equally, regardless of rank.
-In this case $T_n$ simply counts the number of pairs in which the treated unit had a higher outcome. \item The \textbf{Wilcoxon signed rank test (WSRT)} is equivalent to $\varphi(q) = q$ \citep{rosenbaum_design_2010}, so that pairs with larger effects contribute more to the test statistic. \item The \textbf{normal scores} test uses $\varphi(q) = \Phi^{-1}((1 + q) / 2)$, where $\Phi^{-1}$ is the standard normal quantile function, $\P(Z \leq \Phi^{-1}(q)) = q$ when $Z \sim \Normal(0,1)$.
-This score function is the quantile function of the absolute value of a standard normal random variable, and this general signed rank test has high power when outcomes are drawn from a normal distribution \citep[\S 6.9-6.10]{lehmann_testing_2005}. \item Finally, we include a \textbf{``redescending''} score function, $\varphi(q) = \sum_{l=\underline{m}}^{\overline{m}} \frac{l}{m} \binom{m}{l} q^{l-1} (1-q)^{m-l}$, so-called because this function rises as $q$ increases from zero, like the WSRT and normal scores functions do, but falls back to zero as $q$ approaches one, unlike the other three score functions.
-The resulting statistic puts more weight on pairs with larger absolute differences, but excludes the most extreme observations, which may be outliers.
-We set $(m,\underline{m},\overline{m}) = (20, 12, 19)$.
-This score function approximates the $U$-statistic described in \citet[Lemma 1]{rosenbaum_new_2011}, and the given values of $(m,\underline{m},\overline{m})$ were found to perform well in Rosenbaum's study. \end{itemize}
+for some {score function} $\varphi: (0,1) \to [0,\infty)$.
+See \citet[\S 6.10]{lehmann_testing_2005} and references therein for pointers to the long history of general signed rank tests; \citet{rosenbaum_design_2010-1} discusses their use in the context of sensitivity analysis.
+The score function $\varphi$ allows us to place more or less weight on pairs with relatively larger or smaller observed absolute differences.
+We will focus on the three score functions underlying the sign test, the Wilcoxon signed rank test, and the normal scores test, although we discuss an additional, redescending score function in \cref{sec:redescending}.
+The {sign test} uses $\varphi(q) =1$, so that all pairs contribute equally, regardless of rank.
+In this case $T_n$ simply counts the number of pairs in which the treated unit had a higher outcome.
+The {Wilcoxon signed rank test} is equivalent to $\varphi(q) = q$ \citep{rosenbaum_design_2010-1}, so that pairs with larger effects contribute more to the test statistic.
+Finally, the {normal scores} test uses $\varphi(q) = \Phi^{-1}\lbrace(1 + q) / 2\rbrace$, where $\Phi^{-1}$ is the standard normal quantile function, $\text{pr}\lbrace Z \leq \Phi^{-1}(q)\rbrace = q$ when $Z \sim \Normal(0,1)$.
+This score function is the quantile function of the absolute value of a standard normal random variable, and this general signed rank test has high power when outcomes are drawn from a normal distribution \citep[\S 6.9-6.10]{lehmann_testing_2005}.
+All three score functions are illustrated in \cref{fig:score_fns}.